Investors welcome news of progress in US-China trade talks

-Investors welcomed the conciliatory tone at US-China trade talks this weekend aimed at cooling a trade war between the world's two largest economies and dispel some of the uncertainty clouding financial markets, though few expect a major breakthrough just yet.
+Investors welcomed the conciliatory tone at US-China trade talks over the weekend aimed at cooling a trade war between the world's two largest economies and dispelling some of the uncertainty clouding financial markets, although few expected a major breakthrough just yet.

+In a sign of investor relief that the worst of a US-China trade war might be averted, US stock futures rose on Sunday (May 11) evening.
+The S&P 500 E-minis rose 1.3 per cent, while Nasdaq futures added 1.6 per cent.

-Both sides declined to elaborate on negotiations, saying that further details will be released on Monday (May 12), though US Treasury Secretary Scott Bessent and Trade Representative Jamieson Greer on Sunday said a deal had been reached with China to cut the US trade deficit.
+Both sides declined to elaborate on negotiations, saying that further details will be released on Monday, although US Treasury Secretary Scott Bessent and Trade Representative Jamieson Greer on Sunday said a deal had been reached with China to cut the US trade deficit.

 Chinese Vice Premier He Lifeng, who met his US counterparts in Geneva, described the meeting as "candid" and an important first step.